A topic from the subject of Synthesis in Chemistry.

 Procedure

-1. Set up a reflux apparatus with a round-bottomed flask, condenser, and drying tube.
+1. Set up a dry, nitrogen-filled reflux apparatus with a round-bottomed flask equipped with a pressure-equalizing addition funnel, condenser, and drying tube (to prevent moisture from entering the system).

-3. Add 10 mL of diethyl ether to the flask.
+3. Add about 10 mL of anhydrous diethyl ether to the flask.

-8. Cool the reaction mixture to room temperature.
+8. Allow the reaction mixture to cool to room temperature.

 Observations